-- Divested Coles' credit card receivables and completed a new 10-year credit card distribution agreement with Citi, providing a solid platform for the ongoing strong growth of Coles credit cards. - Progressed the Resources strategic review.
-There is no guarantee that this review will result in a transaction. - Reviewed a potential initial public offering for Officeworks.
-Retaining the business was determined to be in the best interests of shareholders at the time.
+- Divested Coles' credit card receivables and completed a new 10-year credit card distribution agreement with Citi, providing a solid platfor the ongoing strong growth of Coles credit can

+- Progressed the Resources strategic review.
+The guarantee that this review will result in a tran - Reviewed a potential initial public offering feedback Officeworks.
+Retaining the business was dete to be in the best interests of shareholders at